 Once Temporal Tendinitis is diagnosed properly, Dr. Bolourian may recommend treatment with injections of a mixture of anesthetics and pain-blockers (Anti-inflammatories).
-This procedure is typically repeated for a series of three treatments.
+This procedure is typically repeated for a series of three or more treatments.

 What is Coronoid Process Hyperplasia (CPH)?

 Coronoid Process Hyperplasia (CPH) is a rare condition that causes mouth opening limitations, otherwise known as trismus.
 The picture on the right shows the coronoid process in red.
-The elongated coronoid processes impinge on the medial side of the zygomatic arch (cheek bone) when opening the mouth, which limits movement of the mandible and leads to pain and limited mouth opening (trismus).
+The elongated coronoid processes impinge on the medial side of the zygomatic arch (cheek bone) when opening the mouth and moving the jaw side to side.
+The limited range of motion of the mandible leads to pain and limited mouth opening (trismus).